yegor256/datum/md/policy.md

 A job may receive a boost factor, which will increase or decrease its budget.
 Default boost factor is `2x`, which means 30 minutes.
 Default boost factor for a code review is `1x`.
-You should ask project architect to boost your job.
+In exceptional situations, you should ask project architect to boost your job.

 <a name="6" href="#6">§6</a>.
 "Refusal."